Francis X. DiLorenzo: Personnel changes

-Bishop DiLorenzo forcibly retired Father Thomas J. Quinlan, pastor of Holy Family Catholic Church in Virginia Beach for a history of using offensive language during mass.
-It culminated with what DiLorenzo termed a sacrilegious reference to Mary, mother of Jesus, at a Christmas Eve Mass.
-Although a significant number of parishioners appealed against the decision, many applauded it, wondering why DiLorenzo had not acted sooner.
+DiLorenzo forcibly retired Reverend Thomas J. Quinlan, pastor of Holy Family Parish in Virginia Beach, Virginia, for a history of using offensive language during mass.
+It culminated with what DiLorenzo termed a sacrilegious reference to Mary, mother of Jesus, at a Christmas Eve mass.
+Although many parishioners appealed this decision, others applauded it, wondering why DiLorenzo had not acted sooner.

 Diocesan administration

 DiLorenzo moved his residence from Cathedral Place in Richmond to Midlothian, Virginia.
 Some Catholics raised questions about the move and see it as a way to distance himself from his flock.
-But DiLorenzo responded that he is only 25 minutes away from the diocesan offices and that the move saved the diocese money: "Do I need to live in a three-story building by myself?
+But DiLorenzo responded that he was only a 25 minute drive from the diocesan offices and that the move saved the diocese money: "Do I need to live in a three-story building by myself?
 I don't think so."
-The three-story house was turned into offices for those working in a building that the diocese was renting for $35,000 a year.
+The three-story house was converted into offices for those working in a building that the diocese was renting for $35,000 a year.
 "We saved ourselves thirty-some thousand a year," said DiLorenzo, "and I moved to Midlothian, a very quiet place."

-DiLorenzo ended the diocesan sexual minorities commission, which his predecessor had established in 1977.He explained his decision: "What was being done was not a ministry.
+DiLorenzo ended the diocesan sexual minorities commission, established by his predecessor in 1977.
+He explained his decision: "What was being done was not a ministry.
 It was trying to make a statement... for people who see themselves discriminated against.
 The statement that needed to be made has been made.
 We are not going to make a big deal about what your fantasy sexual life is".
-He added that there are moral expectations for everyone: "I think most people would agree that the ministry is to call all persons to Jesus Christ in discipleship.
+He added that there are moral expectations for everyone:"I think most people would agree that the ministry is to call all persons to Jesus Christ in discipleship.
 The gender issue was not raised by Jesus....
 Jesus called everyone to holiness.
-Are there certain groups in our population that need help in that journey?"

-DiLorenzo increased the number of clustered parishes.
-He also brought in consultants to review some diocesan departments and commissions that need to be abolished.
+Are there certain groups in our population that need help in that journey?"DiLorenzo increased the number of clustered parishes.
+He also brought in consultants to review some diocesan departments and commissions.
+He also planned to sell St. Mary Church in Chesapeake, Virginia, but did not proceed due to public relation concerns.

 San Lorenzo Spiritual Center controversy

-In 2004, DiLorenzo was drawn into a controversy at the San Lorenzo Spiritual Center in Virginia Beach, Virginia.
-The center is a spiritual and cultural organization for 23,000 Filipinos living in Hampton Roads, Virginia area.
-In April 2004, a group of current and former members of the center had sent a petition to DiLorenzo, alleging various acts committed by Reverend Pantaleon Manalo, the center administrator.
+In 2004, DiLorenzo was drawn into a controversy at the San Lorenzo Spiritual Center in Virginia Beach.
+The center was a spiritual and cultural organization for 23,000 Filipinos living in Hampton Roads, Virginia area.
+In April 2004, a group of current and former members sent a petition to DiLorenzo complaining about Reverend Pantaleon Manalo, the center administrator.
 They accused Manalo of committing financial improprieties, accumulating unexplained personal wealth, missing annual financial reports, abusing his power and making inappropriate sexual statements.